 Make sure to turn up your volume:

 The Iowa Class’s Mark 7 16-inch guns and their huge turrets were like four-story rotating steel fortresses in their own right.
 Each massive 66-foot, 240k-pound rifled barrel had a life between 250 and 350 rounds before it needed to be replaced.
 They were capable of flinging shells weighing up to 2,700 pounds almost 25 miles at hunting rifle speeds.
-Each turret was operated by between 75 and 90 men, and they weren’t even attached to the ship.
-Their weight alone kept them seated, so if the ship were ever to rolled over, the gun turrets would have slipped out.
+Each turret was operated by between 75 and 90 men.

 Even more impressive than the Iowa Class’s main battery was its fire control system.
 The Mark 38 Gun Fire Control System was one of the world’s first computers and included a director tower, plotting room, and data transmission system.
 The Iowa Class had plotting rooms and directors fore and aft for redundancy.
 The system could utilize optical or radar ranging and was tied to a series of gyros.
 When combined, the system was highly accurate and could take into account wind, Magnus Effect, gravity, the spin of the shell, the earth’s curvature, and coriolis effect.